Hawkynt/Randomizer/Readme.md

 #### PRNG Applications

-* **Simulations and Modeling**: PRNGs are widely used in simulations, such as Monte Carlo simulations, where large quantities of random numbers are needed.
+* **Simulations and Modeling**: PRNGs are widely used in simulations, such as statistical simulations, where large quantities of random numbers are needed.

 * **Games**: PRNGs provide the randomness required for game mechanics, ensuring fair play and varied experiences.

-* **Procedural Generation**: Used in applications like procedural content generation in games and art, where large, diverse datasets are created algorithmically.
+* **Procedural Generation**: Used in applications like content generation in games and art, where large, diverse datasets are created algorithmically.

 ### Cryptographically Secure Random Number Generators (CSRNG)